mcneilljamie/mcfun_eth/ARCHITECTURE.md

-# JAMM Technical Architecture
+# McFun Technical Architecture

 ## System Overview

-JAMM is a decentralized token launch platform built on Ethereum with the following components:
+McFun is a decentralized token launch platform built on Ethereum with the following components:

 1. **Smart Contracts** - On-chain logic for token creation, AMM, and trading
 2. **Frontend Application** - React-based user interface